 What are the requirements for my child to attend Acro?

 Acro is a beautiful form of dance but it is an enhancement to dance, offering new skills and technique to develop and improve performance and offer elevation to their dance vocabulary.
 For this reason, Acro cannot be taken as a stand alone class.
-Students MUST attend other training with us to attend this class.
+Students MUST attend other training with us OR with Georgina Pay School of Dance to attend this class.

 Additional Notes On Acro Dance Class